osungmin/gems_aod/README.md

 # Reference

-- We would highly appreciate if you cite our paper when you use our scripts or data.
+- We would highly appreciate if you cite our paper when you use our scripts.

 Estimating​ ​hourly​ ​ground-level​ ​aerosols​ ​using​ ​GEMS​ ​aerosol​ ​optical​ ​depth:​ ​A​ ​machine​ ​learning​ ​approach (O et al., 2024, submitted)